sggjon5/DroneBuild-Quad/docs/05-motors.md

 According to the manufacturers datasheet, these motors (when paired with the selected propellors) will provide 830g of thrust at 50% throttle, meaning a total thrust of 3320g.

-By making some assumptions* we can ascertain the relationship between % throttle and thrust to be y = 22.517x - 284.79.
+By making some assumptions[^1] we can ascertain the relationship between % throttle and thrust to be y = 22.517x - 284.79.
 Which then provides:

 - at 40% throttle, 4 x 615g = 2460g
 - at 45% throttle, 4 x 728g = 2912g